ATrefzer/Insight/README.md

 You can toggle all hierarchical visualizations between treemaps and circle packaging.

 ### Show hotspots
-This analysis is the most exciting feature for which I originally wrote the tool.
+This analysis is the feature for which I originally wrote the tool.
 The hotspot analysis gives you a quick overview of where your codebase requires your attention.

 The definition of a hotspot is a file that frequently changes and(!) has large "lines of code" metric.

 Now, while each of these metrics is a weak predictor for code smells on its own, the two combined are often a good indicator that a code file starts to erode.
-The definition applies, of course, to harmless files, too, like configuration files, string resources, designer generated files, etc.  But a high change frequency combined with the large size also quite accurately finds files that are candidates for refactoring.
+The definition applies, of course, to harmless files, too.
+For example, configuration files, string resources, designer generated files, etc. But a high change frequency combined with a large size also pretty much finds files that are candidates for refactoring.

 What is the reasoning behind this?